-Shakespeare Garden is a four-acre landscape is named for the famed English poet and playwright.
-The garden is features flowers and plants mentioned in his poems and plays, with small bronze plaques scattered throughout the garden with quotes from the Bard.
+Shakespeare Garden is a four-acre landscape named for the famed English poet and playwright.
+The garden features flowers and plants mentioned in his poems and plays.
+Small bronze plaques scattered throughout the garden bear quotes from the Bard.

 West Side between 79th and 80th Streets.